 Just like ‘Layaway’!

-Except, unlike layaway, Credit Builder Loans are a great tool to build your credit and improve your payment history, if you make all your payments on time.
+Except, unlike layaway, they are a great tool to build your credit and improve your payment history, if you make all your payments on time.

 And, instead of taking home a bunch of stuff that you probably didn’t need in the first place, you will receive your loan amount in one lump sum.

-Is A Credit Builder Loan Right For You?
+Is A Credit Builder Loan Right For Me?

-When you apply for a Credit Builder Loan, there is no credit check, so that the loan will have minimal effects to your credit score.
+When you apply for a CBL, there is no credit check, so that the loan will have minimal effects to your credit score.

 As long as you make your payments on time, you will gain some valuable credit payment history.

-You will also vary your credit mix (credit cards, personal loans, mortgages, etc.) at minimal cost to you.
+You will also add an installment loan type to your credit mix at minimal cost to you.

 But, because of the nature of these loans, they do cost you a little bit of money.